AteCastillo/simple_shell/README.md

 - shell.h:
   header file.

+- main.c:
+  - _prompt - to print the prompt ($)
+  - main - entry point to the shell.

 - string_funtions.c: contains functions to work with strings:
-  - _strlen - to get the length of a string
+  - _strlen - to get the length of a string.
-  - _strcmp - to compare two strings
+  - _strcmp - to compare two strings.
-  - _strncmp - to compare two strings with a certain number of bytes
+  - _strncmp - to compare two strings with a certain number of bytes.
-  - _strcpy - to copy a string contained in a variable into another variable
+  - _strcpy - to copy a string contained in a variable into another variable.
+  - _strcat - to concatenate strings.

 - getline_tok.c
-  - _getnewline - to check EOF, new line, exit and env
+  - _getnewline - to check EOF, new line, exit and env.
-  - _getnewline - allocates tokens and tokenize the string given as imput.
+  - _tokenize - allocates tokens and tokenize the string given as imput.
+  - check - to check for special characters and spaces.

 - fork.c
   - forkenize - to fork the parent program into child.

 - environment_functions.c: functions to work with environment variables:
-  - _printenv - to print the current environment
+  - _printenv - to print the current environment.
-  - _getenv - to get the value of the environment variable
+  - _getenv - to get the value of the environment variable.
+  - findcom - to search a command in the PATH environment variable.

+- free_memory.c
-- free_memory.c: a function to free all argument allocations.
+  - free_memory: a function to free all argument allocations.
+  - _realloc: a function to reallocate memory.

 ## Bugs